aws-solutions/media-services-application-mapper/UNINSTALL.md

 The order in which to delete the stacks are as follows:

-1. Create MSAM Web stack
+1. Delete MSAM Web stack
-1. Create Event Handler stack
+1. Delete Event Handler stack
-1. Create Core stack
+1. Delete Core stack
-1. Create DynamoDB stack
+1. Delete DynamoDB stack

 To delete a stack: